prernaamakwana/js-ai-build-a-thon/.github/steps/6-build-agent.md

         responses.
       tools: [] # We'll add tools later
       ````
-3.  **Deploy Agent**
+3.  **Create Agent**

-    Click on the **Deploy to Azure AI Foundry** button in the Agent Designer to deploy your agent to Azure AI Foundry Once created, the agent will pop up in the AI Foundry extension under the "Agents" section.
+    Click on the **Create Agent on Azure AI Foundry** button in the Agent Designer to create and deploy your agent to Azure AI Foundry.
+Once created, the agent will pop up in the AI Foundry extension under the "Agents" section.

     ![Deploy to Azure AI Foundry Button](https://github.com/Azure-Samples/JS-AI-Build-a-thon/blob/assets/jsai-buildathon-assets/deploy-to-ai-foundry.png?raw=true)